 A graduate student who has completed all degree requirements except the dissertation (and in some cases the teaching requirement) is eligible for continuation status.
-A student in this category enrolls on a full-time basis, and is eligible for University health insurance, borrowing privileges in the Library, a computer account, use of gym facilities, and purchase of a parking sticker.
-They are not normally eligible for fellowships or for leaves of absence, except for health reasons.

-Continuation students must enroll before the end of the registration period each semester in CONT 520a/b (full-time status).
-For questions regarding these enrollments please contact the Office of the University Registrar.
-International students must enroll in CONT 520a/b (full-time status).
+A student in this category enrolls on a full-time basis and is eligible for university health insurance, borrowing privileges in the library, a computer account, use of gym facilities, and purchase of a parking sticker.
+Continuation students are not normally eligible for fellowships or for leaves of absence, except for health reasons.
+Continuation students must enroll before the end of the registration period each semester in CONT 500a (Graduate Research).
+For questions regarding these enrollments, please contact the Office of the University Registrar.
+International students must enroll in CONT 500a (Graduate Research).
 Please contact the International Students and Scholars Office (ISSO) if there are special circumstances.